Demaurr/IMDb-Ratings-Analysis/Documentation.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the SomeOne License - see the [LICENSE](LICENSE.md) file for details.